 Medicaid Special Needs and Waiver Participants

-Medicaid Special Needs and Waiver participants, ages 18-64, are typically disabled and home bound.
+Medicaid Special Needs and Waiver participants, ages 18-64, typically have multiple chronic conditions and are home bound.

 Medicaid Special Needs and waiver participant populations are the highest cost patients and take up to 25% of most states total Medicaid budgets.

 In the state of Minnesota alone, Special Needs and Waiver participants (not including Elderly Waiver enrollees) consist of more than 53,000 individuals.
 Over 4,000,000 Special Needs and Waiver participants in the U.S. live confined in their homes with chronic conditions like quadriplegia and diseases like bipolar disorder and muscular dystrophy.

 Special needs and waiver participants take multiple medications every day.
 When they forget to take their meds or take the wrong dose, complications that result may require hospitalization.
 Special needs and waiver participants are also the likeliest to get sick or die from exposure to viruses like COVID-19 and the Flu.

 The HealtheMed telemedicine platform and system of care drives improved medication adherence and numerous other patient benefits including early warning detection for Covid-19 which can be a lifesaver for this most vulnerable population.

 Americans who are enrolled in both Medicaid and Medicare are referred to as dual-eligible beneficiaries, or Medicare dual eligibles, or sometimes simply duals.

 Dual-eligibles are enrolled in both programs when a Medicare enrollee’s income and assets are low enough to qualify them for Medicaid help in paying for some of the costs of Medicare – or to qualify them for full coverage under both Medicare and Medicaid.